jananir77/vallur.github.com/_posts/2015-08-8-Security.markdown

 day: 8
 published: true
 summary: The first thing we need to worry about while developing a new software is handling security.
-There are many ways to solve this problem.

 image: java.jpg
 ---

 The first thing we need to worry about while developing a new software is handling security.
 There are many ways to solve this problem.